Erlinda Olivas - Obituary

 Linda was a long-time employee of the Socorro Independent School District.
 Her radiant smile, generous nature, and cheerful personality made Linda well-loved by her friends and colleagues.

-She was warmly welcomed into Heaven by her parents, Santos and Eduardo Ayala; sisters, Lorenza Franco, Teresa Avila, Margarita Mesa; and brothers, Pedro Ayala and Roberto Ayala.
+She was warmly welcomed into Heaven by her parents, Santos and Eduarda Ayala; sisters, Lorenza Franco, Teresa Avila, Margarita Mesa; and brothers, Pedro Ayala and Roberto Ayala.

 Left to cherish her memory are her husband of 45 years, Arturo; sons, Steven Olivas and Christopher Olivas; sisters, Anita Davila, Alice Zacour, Yolanda Alvidrez, Corina Loweree; brother, Antonio Ayala, and numerous nephews and nieces.